 Having your wedding at your home can make it the most memorable for you and also very cost-effective.
 It can save some money, but at the same time, it comes with its own logistical challenges.

-Here are guidelines to help you plan a perfect wedding day at your home.
+Here are guidelines to help you how to plan an at-home wedding:

 1. Your Guests